nachocarracedo/gigtat_twitter_alert/README.md

 4) Open settings.py and:

-* Add your twitter keys and access tokens from 'https://apps.twitter.com/'.
+* Add your twitter keys and access tokens from *https://apps.twitter.com/*.
-* Add email credentials and recipient to settings.py (you may need to enable access for less secure apps with your email provider [E.g. gmail: https://www.google.com/settings/security/lesssecureapps])
+* Add email credentials and recipient to settings.py (you may need to enable access for less secure apps with your email provider [E.g. gmail: *https://www.google.com/settings/security/lesssecureapps*])
-* Add SMTP server used to send email.
-E.g.'smtp.gmail.com:587'
+* Add SMTP server used to send email [E.g. gmail: *smtp.gmail.com:587*]
-* Edit twitter accounts to check and keywords to look for if needed.
+* Edit twitter accounts to be scanned and keywords to look for(case insensitive) if needed.

-6) Make sure you are running Python 3.X and install libraries in requirements.txt ('pip install -r /path/to/requirements.txt').
-Use 'pip install libraryname' to install any other library.
+5) Make sure you are running Python 3.X and install libraries in requirements.txt (*pip install -r /path/to/requirements.txt*).
+Use *pip install libraryname* to install any other library.

-7) Change SMTP srver

-7) Run script (python gigtat_twitter_alert.py) or add it to cron to run every X min.
+6) Run script manually (python gigtat_twitter_alert.py) or add it to cron to run every X min.